mycarta/Colormap-distorsions-Panel-app/SESSION_SUMMARY_2026-01-21.md

 - `@pn.depends(widget)` decorator creates reactive functions
 - Colorcet colormaps registered with matplotlib use `cet_` prefix
 - Custom colormaps must be registered with `force=True` for re-running cells

+## Session Outcome
+**Migration successful!** The Panel app from 2020-2021 is now fully modernized and working:
+- ✅ Python 3.12 compatible
+- ✅ Panel 1.8.5 compatible
+- ✅ Binder deployment working (JupyterLab approach)
+- ✅ 5 colormap collections available (matplotlib, colorcet, mycarta, crameri, cmocean)
+- ✅ All documentation updated

+The app demonstrates colormap distortions using perceptual lightness plots and is now a comprehensive resource for exploring scientific colormaps.